More adults are walking their way to wellness.

 - Smaller waistline

 To realize the health benefits of walking, you need to walk briskly for at least 30 minutes per day.
 However, the faster, farther and more frequently you walk, the greater the benefits.

 According to Danny Dreyer, author of ChiWalking, most people walk in a way that keeps them stuck in poor movement habits that restrict their flow of energy and can even de- grade their fitness level.

-Reportedly, most men are walking purely on leg power and women often have too little core strength and too much lateral movement in their pelvis.
+Reportedly, most men are walking purely on leg power and women often have too little core strength and as a result, too much lateral movement in their pelvis.
 Both issues often cause lower-back and hip problems later in life.

 - Look forward rather than at the ground.

 - Swing your arms with a slight bend at the arm.